Understanding the Cloud: Cost, Security and Management

 To allow for a quick migration to the cloud without in-house expertise, these tools host and manage existing applications without provisioning or managing underlying hardware, operating systems, or app servers.
 Customers that use a modern language or container technology simply maintain and enhance the core application with these services, leaving the rest of the work to the cloud vendor.

 This model, of course, introduces some tradeoffs, such as limiting the fine-tuned control of some cloud services for the sake of convenience.
-However, these services can be a good option for smaller IT groups or organizations that aren’t interested in large cloud migration investment.
+However, these services can be a good option for smaller IT groups or organizations that aren’t interested in a large cloud migration investment.

 Cost